 It will also have to set out a domestic process for the commencement of the Irish border backstop.

-If the Government wins the ‘meaningful vote’ on the Brexit deal, it is expected to introduce the WAB immediately.
-Past bills to implement major EU treaties have taken between ten and 40 sitting days to get through Parliament.
+Past bills to implement major EU treaties have taken between 10 and 40 sitting days to get through Parliament.
 More controversial treaties have tended to take longer.

-The Government could push the bill through the Commons very quickly if it managed to command a majority for the necessary business motion.
-But it would then depend on the House of Lords agreeing.
+The Government could push the bill through the Commons very quickly if it managed to command a majority for the necessary programme motion.
+But it would then depend on the agreement of the House of Lords.

 The bill contains a few clauses which could become political flashpoints.

-MPs may also use the WAB as a vehicle to achieve objectives relating to the next stage of the Brexit process.
-For instance, there may be amendments relating to the approval of the future relationship treaty with the EU, which will be negotiated after the UK has left.
+MPs may also use the Withdrawal Agreement Bill as a vehicle to achieve objectives relating to the next stage of the Brexit process.
+For instance, there may be amendments relating to the approval of the future relationship treaty with the EU, which will be negotiated after the UK has left the EU.

-The Government may also use the bill to make good any concessions it offers to secure a majority for the meaningful vote, for example on social and environmental protections, or Parliament’s role in the future relationship negotiation.
+The Government may also use the bill to make good on any concessions it offers to Labour in the cross-party talks to secure a majority for the Withdrawal Agreement.
+For example, it could include provisions in the bill on a permanent customs union, social and environmental protections, or Parliament’s role in the future relationship negotiation.

-If the Government cannot get the Withdrawal Agreement Bill through Parliament, then the default legal position is that the UK cannot ratify the deal and leaves the EU without a deal.
+If the Government cannot get the Withdrawal Agreement Bill through Parliament, then the default legal position is that the UK cannot ratify the deal, and so would leave the EU on 31 October without a deal.